InformaticsMatters/csv-format-support/source/README.md

 ## converter.py

-Convert from CSV file to file with a selected mime-type (to be completed).
+Convert from SMI file to file with a selected mime-type (to be completed).